About

 Sumire Hirotsuru

-Violinist, Writer, Social entrepreneur
+Violinist, Educator, Social entrepreneur

 ✳︎ 16 Artists, a podcast series with Harvard Class of 2016 and the Office for the Arts at Harvard